Contents

 Device registration requires the following:

-Note: To enable device registration using Duo Desktop, first select Require the app in the Require Duo Desktop options for either macOS or Windows or both.
+Note: To enable device registration using Duo Desktop, first select Require the app in the Require Duo Desktop options for macOS, Windows, and/or Linux.

 The primary device registration policy options are: